-Contracts have long been the standard for managing risks for both owners and contractors on construction projects.
-However, contracts, and the risks they're meant to cover, are changing.
-How can contracting companies tailor their risk management strategies to continue protecting their interests during a building project?
+Contracts have long been the standard for construction risk management for both owners and contractors on construction projects.
+However, construction contracts, and the risks they're meant to cover, are changing.
+How can construction companies tailor their risk management process to continue protecting their interests during a building project?

 Construction is a risky business in more ways than one.
-The risks often associated with building jobs are those associated with workers’ physical safety.
-While safety compliance and training present huge concerns for business owners, other risks involve those to project viability and the business's longevity.
-As economic pressures grow and the shortage of skilled labor resources continues, these logistical risks can feel huge, particularly for small and medium-sized contractors.
+The risks often associated with building jobs are those associated with workers’ physical safety hazards on a construction site.
+While safety compliance and training for construction workers present huge concerns for business owners, other construction risks involve those to project viability and the business's longevity.
+As economic pressures grow and the skilled labor shortage continues, these logistical risks can feel huge, particularly for small and medium-sized contractors.

-Let’s take a look at the most prominent risks currently facing contractors on their building jobs, and then consider how those risks could be managed.
+Let’s take a look at the most prominent risks currently facing contractors on their building jobs, and then consider how those construction project risks could be managed.

 Health & safety

-Safety risks are nothing new in construction, but a focus on total worker safety and well-being has changed how many contracting companies monitor, assess, and deal with safety risks, and the rules they must follow.
+Safety risks are nothing new in the construction industry, but a focus on total worker safety and well-being has changed how contracting companies monitor, assess, and deal with safety risks, and the rules they must follow.

 For example, standards are changing for how the construction industry recognizes and handles mental health in the workplace.
-The Total Worker Health program by National Institute for Occupational Safety and Health (NIOSH) recognizes the personal and business impacts of mental health issues on contracting companies, and offers training on how to change work environments to improve mental health.
+The Total Worker Health program by National Institute for Occupational Safety and Health (NIOSH) recognizes the personal and business impacts of mental health issues on construction companies and offers training on how to change work environments to improve mental health.

 The COVID-19 pandemic changed the way we look at safety forever, as workforce tracing upped the ante on record-keeping and compliance and gave us a broader scope of worker safety to consider.

-Contractors must think strategically, using carefully analyzed data to develop a well-organized plan to manage safety risks.
+Contractors must think strategically, using carefully analyzed data to develop a well-organized construction risk management process.

 Recent years and months have made slowed schedules even more common.
 Ongoing supply chain challenges are just one of the elements that can delay a construction project.
 Political pressures, labor shortages, and climate-related weather volatility can also result in slowed schedules, which ultimately cost money and can jeopardize successful project completion.

-Inflation, materials procurement difficulties, and labor shortages can increase contractors' business costs.
+Inflation, materials procurement difficulties, and labor shortages can increase a construction company's business costs.
 Managing financial risk on each project has become a priority for many business owners.

 Within construction contracts, it's common for contractors to take on more risk than project owners.
 While price guarantees have traditionally protected owners, contractors take on the uncertainty of financial and project risks, adjusting their bid prices to reflect the risk level they take.